rautpdr/Name-US-States/README.md

 1. **Start the Game**: Run the `main.py` file.
 2. **Guess the State**: A popup input appears asking for the name of a U.S. state.
 3. **Correct Guesses**: If the guess is valid, the state's name is written on the map at its correct location.
-4. **Exit Option**: Typing `Exit` ends the game and creates a CSV file with the states you missed.
-5. **Completion**: The game ends automatically when all 50 states have been guessed correctly.
+4. **Completion**: The game ends automatically when all 50 states have been guessed correctly.

 ## Technologies Used